 The best art is created within limitations.
 There is joy to arranging the bare minimum of elements for the maximum impact.
-Here I’ll aim to create an impactful piece using a limited palette.
+Here, I’ll aim to create an impactful piece using a limited colour palette.

 01. Explore ideas

 I work from my sketchbook or scratch paper, knocking out thumbnail sketches as quickly as possible, just to get something down on paper.
 This is often the most difficult stage for me as I figure out what the point of the piece is.
 I like to write down keywords to help anchor the sketching with concept, narrative or mood.